great-expectations/great_expectations/CONTRIBUTING.md

 5. Wait for the Continuous Integration (CI) checks to complete and then correct any syntax or formatting issues.

     A Great Expectations team member reviews, approves, and merges your PR.
 Depending on your GitHub notification settings, you'll be notified when there are comments or when your changes are successfully merged.

+## Issue tags

+Great Expectations uses a `stalebot` to automatically tag issues without activity as `stale`, and closes them when a response is not received within a week.
+To prevent `stalebot` from closing an issue, you can add the `stalebot-exempt` tag.

+Additionally, Great Expectations adds the following tags to indicate issue status:

+- The`help wanted` tag identifies useful issues that require help from community contributors to accelerate development.

+- The `enhacement` and `expectation-request` tags identify new Great Expectations features that require additional investigation and discussion.

+- The `good first issue` tag identifies issues that provide an introduction to the Great Expectations contribution process.